 We identify different levels of SEND and support: My Plan and My Plan + is one category called "SEN Support".
 If additional and/or different provision is required for a child they will be placed on a "My Plan".
 A "My Plan" will be drawn up by the class teacher in consultation with the pupil, parents, carers and sometimes the SENCO, and a decision made based on the evidence available as to whether the child will receive additional individual or group support.
-The Class Teacher may need to work closely with parents, Higher Level Teaching Assistants (HLTA's) and Teaching Assistants (TA's), to help plan an appropriate programme of intervention and support.
-The My Plan will be reviewed regularly, at least twice a year, (although sometimes sooner, as circumstances warrant) and the outcomes recorded.
+The Class Teacher may need to work closely with parents, Higher Level Teaching Assistants (HLTA's) and Teaching Assistants (TA's), to plan an appropriate programme of intervention and support.
+The My Plan will be reviewed 3 times a year.

 Pupils and parents will be invited to contribute to the target setting and review process.
-If the school has evidence that a pupil is making insufficient progress despite significant support and intervention at My Plan, then it may be necessary to seek further advice and support from outside professionals.
+If the school has evidence that a pupil is making insufficient progress, despite significant support and intervention through a My Plan, then it may be necessary to seek further advice and support from outside professionals.
+(See appendix A - 'Which other services do we use in school?')
 This will mean that the child will be placed at My Plan +.
 These pupils will then have other professionals involved with them and this will be a "Multi-Agency Approach".
 The SENCO will also work closely with the class teacher, TA's, parents and other professionals at this stage.

 Some children may need a higher level of support and if this is the case they may need to be put forward for an "EHC Plan".
 For pupils who have an EHC Plan, their targets, progress and the support outlined in their EHC Plan will be reviewed annually and support from the Local Authority.
 Other professionals may contribute to this.
+In addition, the pupil may have a 'My